 It will be helpful to us to know the names and ages of any children who might attend as well, so that we can consider their program needs.

 The deadline for pre-registration in any format is January 31, 2020.

 Refund Policy: 50% refund for requests received in writing before January 31, 2018.

 NO refunds after that date

-If you are mailing in your payment, please include your registration number with your check or money order.
+If you registered on line and are mailing in your payment, please include your registration number with your check or money order.

 To pay for more than one registration:

 - With PayPal, make a separate payment with each registration form.